 There are several medications to help prevent blood clots.
 These medications are also called blood thinners or anticoagulants.
-These medicines will be used for 4 weeks after surgery.
+These medicines will be used for between 2-4 weeks after surgery.
 You may notice that you bruise more easily when using this medicine.
 Your health care team will discuss the best medication options for you for use after surgery.

-Medications We Use to Help Prevent Blood Clots Include:
+Medication We Most Often Prescribe to Help Prevent Blood Clots: